9 Ways To Reduce Stress & Be A Rested And Relaxed Entrepreneur

 Simple, include each of these activities in your timetable.
 Schedule them the same way you would schedule that business meeting.
-When you give them such a high level of importance and position on your calendar, you’re more likely to take them seriously and actually do them.
+Give them a high level of importance and position on your calendar.
+That way you’re more likely to take them seriously and actually do them!

 So just as you spend time trying to make your business successful, remember that you are important, too.

 The life of an entrepreneur is part work and part fun.
 Fun because most times we are turning a hobby into our main source of income.
 We should thus be careful of that thin line where our hobby becomes our work and our work becomes our hobby.